vatsalyasharma/princeofpersia_1_dos/README.md

 - Siri
   - Tell Siri 'princejs.com' on Apple Watch
   - Watch out for correct localized pronunciation
-- Play using Touch Controls like on Mobile
+- Play using Touch Controls as on Mobile

 ## Play GitHub Version